rlabrecque/Steamworks.NET-Docs/faq.md

 ### My Unity build doesn't launch

-You are likely missing the steam_appid.txt from your output folder.
-Steamworks.NET does not copy it over automatically because it is not something that you should be shipping to customers.
+Please check the logs to see if it's Steamworks related, it could be that you're missing the steam_appid.txt in your output folder, or aren't running the game through steam, `SteamAPI.RestartAppIfNecessary()` might not be set.
+Steamworks.NET does not copy the steam_appid.txt over automatically because it is not something that you should be shipping to customers.

+If your build is shutting down due to `SteamAPI.Init()` failing as the SteamManager script does by default, double check that you own the game on your currently logged in account, otherwise follow Valve's documentation to troubleshoot such issues.

 ### Steam only shows me playing 'SpaceWar' how do I change it to my game?